-The AC was set up on 6 November 2009 with current TOR revised on 23 February 2018.
+The AC was set up on 6 November 2009.

 The memberships of the AC are stated in the AC Report of this Annual Report.
-A summary of works of the AC to discharge their duties during the FYE 2021 is set out in the AC Report of this Annual Report.
+A summary of works of the AC to discharge their duties during the FYE 2022 is set out in the AC Report of this Annual Report.